Is Stratasys Ltd. (SSYS) a Keeper?

 Berenberg gave a rating of “Buy” to SSYS, setting the target price at $18 in the report published on October 09th of the previous year.

-After a stumble in the market that brought SSYS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 6.06% of gains for the given period.
+After a stumble in the market that brought SSYS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.06% of loss for the given period.

 Stock Fundamentals for SSYS